databendlabs/databend/docs/doc/60-contributing/03-rfcs/20221013-iceberg-external-table.md

 A new table engine `ICEBERG`, and options like `ENGINE_OPTIONS` for engine configuration and `external-location` in DDL will be added.

-### ICEBERG Engine
+### `ICEBERG` Engine

-ICEBERG is a table engine that enable users reading data from established Apache Iceberg endpoints.
+`ICEBERG` is a table engine that enable users reading data from established Apache Iceberg endpoints.
 All table content and metadata of external table should remain in user-provided Iceberg data sources, in Iceberg's manner.

-The ENGINE will track the last commited snapshot, and should able to read from former snapshots.
+The engine will track the last commited snapshot, and should able to read from former snapshots.

 ### ENGINE_OPTIONS